Indian High Courts Act 1911: Legislation referenced

 §2 specified the qualifications and salaries of judges serving the High Courts.

 §15 established High Courts' measures of administrative superintendence over the courts subject to their appellate jurisdiction.

 §16 granted His Majesty the King the power to establish an additional High Court at Allahabad.

+Subsequent developments

+The whole act was repealed by section 130 of, and the fourth schedule to, the Government of India Act 1915 (5 & 6 Geo.
+5. c.
+61), which came into force on 1 January 1916.